ayomide2021/Effectiveness-of-E-commerce-Tiered-Loyalty-Program-through-A-B-Testing/README.md

 # Conclusion

 This project demonstrated the significant impact of data-driven decisions on business performance.
 By leveraging advanced data analytics techniques, I provided actionable insights from A/B testing that led to improved customer retention and increased revenue while maintaining customer satisfaction and loyalty.

+# Next Steps:

+Based on the findings, the company will make informed decisions about:

+•	Scaling the discount strategy to a larger customer base.

+•	Implementing additional retention strategies.

+•	Optimizing marketing efforts to target high-value customers effectively.

 # Technical Details
 ## Sample SQL query for analysis